tapjs/tapjs/README.md

 Each method can take the following options.

+* `includeEnumerable` - Set to `true` to walk over _all_ enumerable properties of a given object when comparing or formatting, rather than the default of only showing enumerable own-properties.
+Note that calling getter functions may be hazardous, as they may trigger side-effects.

+* `includeGetters` - Set to `true` to walk over all enumerable getters on an object's prototype (but not from further down the prototype chain), in addition to own-properties.
+This is useful in cases where you want to compare or print an object with enumerable getters that return internal values in a read-only manner.
+Note that calling getter functions can be hazardous, as they may trigger side-effects.

 * `sort` - Set to `true` to sort object keys.
 This is important when serializing in a deterministic way.